Visiting Lisbon

 Tip: Whenever possible, order tickets online before trying to visit the museums and attractions.
 The queues are usually quite long.
 Most places will give you a digital ticket with a QR or barcode that they can scan in.

 Quake Museum – it’s an immersive museum about the famous earthquake of 1755.
 It’s a timed event, and can seem cheesy in the first few rooms, but stick with it – some of the smartest, most cynical people I know have learned a lot and had a great time.
 It’s not the cheapest museum in Lisbon at a pricy 30 euro per person, but worth it if you have a few hours and some spare cash.
+(Important caveat: We’ve heard from a few friends that parts of this experience can be problematic for folks who suffer from claustrophobia or issues with flashing lights.)
 Time spent: ~1.5 hrs

 The SĂ© – The SĂ© is the Lisbon Cathedral in Alfama, and the self-guided tour is really interesting and inexpensive.
 Very cool if you’re into old textiles and/or phylacteries.
 You can do this one in ~45 minutes or less, depending on your own interests.